 Public school special education services, including Early Childhood Special Education

-In accordance with local procedures, documentation from a qualified health care provider is also acceptable.’’
+In accordance with local procedures, documentation from a qualified health care provider is also acceptable.

-’’R
+B-402.h: Documenting Priority for Children of Child Care Workers

+Boards must add children of child care workers to the second priority group and serve them, subject to the availability of funds.

+Boards must establish a process to verify that an applicant meets the definition of a child care worker.
+This process must include, at a minimum:

+Employment verification—Obtaining documentation from the child care facility (licensed under Texas Human Resources Code, Chapter 42) confirming the applicant’s employment

+Hours worked verification—Confirming the applicant works a minimum of 25 hours per week at the child care facility

+Verification of role—Ensuring the applicant’s role aligns with the definition of a child care worker and is not excluded as the owner or director (unless the child is in a program not directly supervised by them)

+Acceptable documentation may include:

+pay stubs;

+a letter from the employer on company letterhead;

+a TWC employment verification form; or

+other official documentation that the Board deems appropriate for verifying employment.

+Boards must inform directors and owners that this priority does not include the owner or director of a child care facility unless a program other than the one directly supervised by the owner or director serves the owner’s or director’s child.

+Rule Reference: §809.2

-B-403: Third Priority – Board-Determined
+B-403: Third Priority—Board-Determined

 The third priority group includes any other priority adopted by the Board.
-However, a Board must not establish a priority group based on parent’ choice of an individual provider or provider type.
+However, a Board must not establish a priority group based on parent’s choice of an individual provider or provider type.

 As noted in the Child Care Workforce Strategic Plan, Boards must inform staff members that they may designate early childhood educators as a priority population within the third priority group for the receipt of CCS.